Fantasy sports punishments

 The best punishments create memories, not enemies.

-As someone building a Canadian prank gift company, I think the best fantasy punishments create stories without creating problems.
+Good fantasy punishments create stories without creating problems.
 The goal is not to ruin someone’s life.
 The goal is to give the league a moment they will still be laughing about next season.
-People remember experiences long after they forget who won the league.

 Best fantasy sports punishments overall